Bosworth99/Wax/README.md

 # Wax
 js module framework

 Some notes derived from previous work.
-This is pretty unusable in its current stat.
+This is pretty unusable in its current state.